lackhand/charlatan/diceThoughts.md

   > Bob tries to pick a lock, trying to rack up a number of successes during this opportune moment.
 * Sometimes anyone (including the DM) just rolls dice to randomize what happens next like on a table.
   That's different.

+## Sometimes the "damage" is metaphorical

+> Alice searches the room.
+> She rolls 1d against DC 6, hoping for a hit; either way, some time passes.
+> And if she were a Dwarf (or an Architect) or otherwise secret-door-wise, she might have advantage and thus DC 5.
+> It's perfectly acceptable for everyone to roll in cases like these.
+> And the same example might work searching your own mind-palace to recall a fact.

+> Bob climbs the cliff in the dark and rain, with plentiful handholds.
+> It all cancels out to 1d against DC 4; on a miss, he's facing the 10d fall.

+> Carol faces The Locked Door.
+> She could attempt to batter or hack it down (melee damage) -- probably 2d or 3d or so, against the door's obstinate HD.
+> She could attempt to pick it (skill check) -- 2d for the picks, against the lock's lower-but-harder-to-attack HD (or 0d without picks, or maybe a one-time 3d for a vial of metal-eating acid).
+> She could attack the hinges with a tool, another version of 2d (with penalty dice against battery!).

 # Character Statistics